Perfect Year to buy Property The Brazilian currency has never Read more →

 3.2) Can I simply hire the services of a Currency Exchange Bank and be worry-free?

-The main downside of using such banks is that they are not usually too happy with working with consumers.
+The main downside of using such banks is that they are not usually willing to work with consumers.

-They will rather work with a more sophisticated party who will not waste their time with transactions that end up not materializing or requiring too many interactions.
+They will rather work with a more sophisticated party who will not waste their time with transactions that end up not materializing or require every step of the process to be explained.

 3.3) Which are the circumstances when a payor must seek a currency exchange bank?

-The three main reasons to use currency exchange banks instead of an everyday Brazilian bank:
+The three main reasons to use currency exchange banks instead of major banks in Brazil:

 1) Seller is unwilling or incapable of handling the legwork required to release funds through their own bank;